2010 Baseball Hall of Fame balloting: Veterans Committee elections

 The Veterans Committee election process was revised in July 2007.
 With the 2007 rules changes, the composite ballot was split into two separate ballots—one for managers and umpires and the other for executives.
 Also, the voting membership of the Committee, which previously included all living members of the Hall, was reduced to include just a handful of those members, plus additional executives and sportswriters.
 Voting for both the managers/umpires and executives ballots, which now takes place prior to inductions in even-numbered years, began with the 2008 class of inductees, when two managers and three executives were elected.
 To be eligible, managers and umpires must be retired for at least five years, or for at least six months if they are age 65 or older, while executives must be either retired or at least age 65.

 A Historical Overview Committee of sportswriters appointed by the BBWAA's Board of Directors met to develop a ballot of 10 managers and umpires.
 The managers/umpires list was then submitted to a panel composed of Hall of Fame members, executives and veteran media members for a final vote.
 A separate ballot of 10 executives was developed by a panel including executives, players and writers, which was the same committee which finally voted in that area.
 The final ballots were released in November 2009.
 Each panel member was allowed to vote for up to four individuals on each ballot, and each candidate who received 75% of the vote from either panel was elected; therefore, a maximum of five inductions were possible from each ballot.
 Voting was conducted at baseball's winter meetings in Indianapolis on December 6, 2009, with the results announced the next day; as was the case with the 2008 class of inductees, the Committee met to discuss the candidates, although the previous three elections had been conducted by mail.

 Managers/umpires ballot

-Whitey Herzog was elected by the Veterans Committee.
+2010 Veterans Committee inductee Whitey Herzog.
+Doug Harvey was also inducted.

 The ballot for managers and umpires included eight managers (designated M) and two umpires (designated U), with 12 votes required for election.
 Candidates who received at least 75% of the vote were elected.
 Those that were inducted are indicated in bold italics.